Longmont, Colorado: Economy

-According to the City's 2020 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2020 Annual Comprehensive Financial Report, the top employers in the city are:

 In addition, Longmont supports a thriving craft brewing industry as well as many recreational and travel-related businesses.
 Local breweries include two of the nation's largest craft brewers, Left Hand and Oskar Blues, as well as many others.
 To service the transportation needs of brewery patrons, the local Brew Hop Trolley offers a hop-on-hop-off brewery tour for a fixed price.
 Longmont is known for its 'maker' community.
 Longmont also features a Saturday Farmers Market.

-Due to its proximity to the Rocky Mountain National Park, Longmont is home to many hotels, restaurants, and other businesses that cater in part to the tourists visiting the park each year.
+Due to its proximity to Rocky Mountain National Park, Longmont is home to many hotels, restaurants, and other businesses that cater in part to the tourists visiting the park each year.
 One recreational business that calls Longmont home is Mile Hi Skydiving, which is one of the largest skydiving facilities in the state of Colorado.
 Longmont is also home to Saul, the World's Largest Sticker Ball at StickerGiant, a custom sticker and label printing company on the city's east side.
 Other businesses support skiing and other snowsports, bicycling, and rock climbing.

+Longmont's median household income was $89,720 per year in 2022.
+The largest industries in Longmont as of 2022 are manufacturing (7,188 people); professional, scientific, and technical services (6,533 people); and retail trade (6,066 people).

 Government

+Longmont is a home rule municipality.
+Its current city charter was adopted in 1961, and has been amended numerous times since.
+Longmont is governed by a seven-member City Council, which consists of the directly-elected mayor of Longmont and six additional councilmembers.
+Of the six councilmembers, three are elected from one of three wards, and three are elected from the city at-large.
+The mayor is elected for a term of two years, and each councilmember is elected for a term of four years.
+Regular city elections in Longmont are held on the first Tuesday in November of odd-numbered years.
+The officials elected at each regular city election alternate between (1) the mayor, the councilmembers from Wards One and Three, and one councilmember elected at-large, and (2) the mayor, the councilmember from Ward Two, and two councilmembers elected at large.

+Longmont operates under a council-manager system of government, with a city manager acting as the city's chief administrative officer.
+The city manager is appointed by and serves at the pleasure of the City Council.

-This is a list of mayors of Longmont.
+This is a list of individuals who have served as mayor of Longmont.